 Philter is ideal for text processing pipelines in which sensitive information needs removed or redacted from text.
 Philter runs in your cloud and is available on the AWS, Azure, and GCP cloud marketplaces for easy deploy into virtual private clouds.
 Philter supports AWS GovCloud.

-At a high level, when you send text to Philter, Philter looks for sensitive information in the text, manipulates the sensitive information based on how Philter is configured, and returns the modified, filtered text.
+At a high level, when you send text to Philter, Philter looks for sensitive information in the text, manipulates the sensitive information based on how Philter is configured, and returns the filtered (redacted) text.

 Anywhere!
 Philter is not constrained to any cloud provider or on-premises environment.
 You can run Philter in AWS, Azure, GCP, or any cloud provider.
 Or, you can run Philter in a Kubernetes cluster or on bare metal.